NVIDIA/nvcomp/doc/cpp_quickstart.md

 ## Decompressing the Data

-When decompressing the data, we can use the generic `Decompressor` class, as it will detect what the underlying compression used was.
-However, it is important to match the template type, with that which was compressed.

 To decompress the data, we use the corresponding Decompressor object.
 Since all of the information about the data is included with the compressed data, the Decompressor does not need any format or type information.